nichess-game/website/README.md

 ```

 inside both root and frontend directory.
 Backend will be served at port 3001 and frontend at port 3000.

-## Modifying the game

-If you modify [the game](https://github.com/nichess-game/game), you need to copy the generated .js files to server/Game and frontend/src/Game.

 ## Contribute